Information we need

 The table below provides details of the documents you need to send us to support your application and when you need to send them.
-The quickest way to send documents to us is through our document upload service.
+The quickest way to send documents to us is through our Document Uploader.
+You can find this by clicking My Account and logging into your Dashboard.
 Alternatively, you can post them to us.
 You should only send us photocopies of documents, as we destroy all documents we receive after 30 days.

 Details of where to send your documents are available in the contact us section.
 You should quote your SAAS student reference number on all correspondence you send us.

 |If you apply for a loan of more than £4,750, a bursary or living costs grants and your household income is less than £34,000 per year.||If you sent us documents to verify your household income last year (2016-2017), you do not need to send us these documents again, unless you are randomly selected as part of our quality assurance process.
 We will inform you in writing if this applies to you.

 If you have not yet sent us your household income documents for 2015-2016 tax year, we will restrict your funding for 2017-2018 to the non income assessed loan of £4,750.